-If solar panels cannot dispose of their generated electricity, this can lead to overloading of the electrical grid or problems with the operation of the solar panels themselves.
-When the panels produce more electricity than the connected system can handle, this can result in an excess of power.
+If solar panels cannot dispose of their generated electricity, this can lead to overload of the electricity network or issues with the functioning of the panels themselves.
+When the panels produce more electricity than the connected system can handle, it may result in a surplus of power.

-In some cases, solar panels have inverters that convert the direct current they generate into alternating current, suitable for the electrical grid.
-However, if too much electricity is produced and the inverter is unable to process it, the system may shut down or show malfunctions.
+In some cases, solar panels have inverters that convert the direct current they generate into alternating current, suitable for the electricity grid.
+However, if too much electricity is produced and the inverter cannot process it, the system may shut down or display malfunctions.

-To prevent this problem, control mechanisms such as grid connections and smart meters are often used.
-These systems can feed excess electricity back into the grid or store it in batteries for later use.
-If these mechanisms are absent and the excess power is not dissipated, it can lead to technical problems and reduced efficiency of the solar panels.
+To prevent this issue, control mechanisms such as grid connections and smart meters are often used.
+These systems can feed excess electricity back to the grid or store it in batteries for later use.
+If these mechanisms are absent and the excess energy is not diverted, it can lead to technical problems and reduced efficiency of the solar panels.

 Ole Diepstraten